IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-manual/demo-instructions.md

 <summary>2 - Install supporting software</summary>

-In this section we will install the software needed to run the demo.

 To install all supporting software, run the **install_supporting_software** shell script.
-The script will install software like the IBM Concert toolkit, Grype, Docker, and many others needed for this demo.
+The script will install the IBM Concert toolkit, Grype, Docker and other software needed for this demo.

 To run the install_pre_reqs.sh shell script, execute the code in a terminal: